JellyTitan/Sofle-Pico/sofle_v3_build_guide.md

  - [An entire row or column of keys is not working](#an-entire-row-or-column-of-keys-is-not-working)
  - [Random key or keys not working](#random-key-or-keys-not-working)

-# Build Notes
-** 5-29-23 New prototype sent out for production. **

-~~The hotswop sockets and LEDs are in a single combo footprint.
-This is great for design, but a PITA for automated production.
-Need to create a placebo to generate proper PNP/BOM files.
-Or sepertate the symbol/footprint.~~ Fixed - but there is a big upcharge for this part.
-Validate that the first sk6812 acts as a level shifter, then remove the level shifter bypass.

-## Sofle V3 vs V2
+## Sofle Pico vs V2 & V1

 ### Pi Pico vs. ProMicro
-Whereas Sofle v1 & v2 used the Promicro MCU, V3 uses the Pi Pico which offers larger memory options at a low price point, which allows for more features like screen animations and RGB animation effects.
+Whereas Sofle v1 & v2 used the Promicro MCU, Sofle Pico uses the rp2040 MCU, which offers larger memory options at a low price point, which allows for more features like screen animations and RGB animation effects.

 Although there is a QMK option to port the legacy pro-micro config to rp2040 boards that are backwards compatible, the rp2040 pins are not 5v tolerant.
 Essentially, the per key rgb doesn't work as it should.